Published by: 15th July 2020at

 Care Homes were not new to infection control measures, and regularly implement these measures to prevent the spread of the more common viruses.
 However COVID-19 introduced a new level in which the spread and control of a virus had to be managed, and this was something the UK was poorly prepared to initially tackle.

 Some of the hurdles that would not normally create constraints arose from the impact the Virus was having on not just the people we care for, but also those providing the care.
 The Virus was targeting everyone, and having detrimental effects on both the vulnerable elderly, as well as the care providers, mix this with a higher proportion of BAME workers who also appeared to be more susceptible to the devastating effects of the Virus.
-These scenarios left the Care Sector ravaged from this Virus.
+These scenarios left the Care Sector ravaged by the Virus.

 Unlike the NHS, the care sector is either funded through local authorities or the private sector.
 Decades of neglect from the Government has left the sector struggling to afford to manage the needs of this ever increasing population.